Why Are Bowling Lanes Slippery? 5 Reasons

 • Large margin of error

-Also Read: How Many Calories Can You Burn From Bowling?
+Also Read: Can You Get Back Pain From Bowling?

 This is excellent for people who don’t bowl that often.
 However, it’s not that challenging for professional bowlers.
 Because of that, they’ll usually bowl on a sport pattern.
 That pattern has a much smaller margin of error, so pros have to throw more precisely.